sunyue93/ads-instititute.github.io/_posts/2018-01-30-prox-linear.md

 ---

 This is episode 2 of the three-part series that revisits the classical proximal point algorithm.
-See the [first post on this topic] (../../24/proximal-point/) for an introduction and notation.
+See the [first post on this topic](../../24/proximal-point/) for an introduction and notation.

 <a name="sec2"></a>The prox-linear algorithm